CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 cumulus@switch:~$ net commit
 ```

-The following example mirrors all packets that are sent out of swp1, copies and transmits the packets to swp2 for monitoring:
+The following example commands mirror all packets that are sent out of swp1, and copy and transmit the packets to swp2 for monitoring:

 ```
 cumulus@switch:~$ net add port-mirror session 1 egress span src-port swp1 dest-port swp2